bipinmathew/csv_webapp/README.md

 *This application is not meant for "big-data".
 The entire CSV is, at various points, stored in memory on the server side.

+*This application is not designed for concurrent access.
+It is possible for multiple users to trample on each other if they upload the same CSV for example.

 *This application uses the single threaded development webserver that comes with flask.
 This means only a single instance of the application can run and only a single client can be served at any given time.